 better protects seniors against future viral outbreaks

-West Vancouver, B.C., October 5, 2021: Baptist Housing has developed and proposed an innovative household model for its Inglewood’s new Long-Term Care (LTC) residences.
-The new “household of 12” design intentionally moves away from a “dormitory” approach familiar in many LTC residences where residents share a room, in favour of a more “home-like” setting.
+West Vancouver, B.C., October 5, 2021: Baptist Housing has developed and proposed an innovative household model for its Inglewood’s new Long-Term Care (LTC) communities.
+The new “household of 12” design intentionally moves away from a “dormitory” approach familiar in many LTC communities where residents share a room, in favour of a more “home-like” setting.

 Under the proposal now before the District of West Vancouver, the 230 long term care suites at Inglewood currently funded by Vancouver Coastal Health will eventually expand to 312 (230 replacement funded LTC suites plus 10 new private pay LTC suites in phase one, and 72 more private pay LTC suites in later phases).